glicerico/clean-simple-wiki/README.md

 Uses GPT-4o-mini to judge borderline sentences.
 Shows what was kept/dropped and why.

-**If LLM processing fails:** The script now preserves failed batches in checkpoints and creates detailed error logs.
+**If LLM processing fails:** The pipeline preserves failed batches in checkpoints and creates detailed error logs.
 Use:
 ```bash
 python clean_simple_wiki.py --stage analyze-failures  # Analyze what failed
 ```